Danny Dichio: Managerial career

 Following the firing of head coach Preki in September 2010, Nick Dasovic was named interim head coach, and Dichio became an assistant coach.
 With new management put in place during the off-season in 2011, Aron Winter as head coach and Bob de Klerk as his assistant named Dichio as the new head coach of the TFC Academy U-18 team that competed in the Canadian Soccer League's first division.
 Dichio replaced former coach Jason Bent, who was with the academy for three years before being promoted as Winter's second assistant.
 After the conclusion of the 2012 season, he was nominated for the division's coach of the year.

 In 2021, he served as an assistant coach with Toronto FC II and was also named to the coaching staff for the Canada national team.
 He announced his departure from the Toronto FC organization after the 2021 season.

 In 2022, he joined the coaching staff of Mark Briggs as an assistant coach for the Sacramento Republic in the USL Championship.

 On November 29, 2023, Dichio was officially appointed as the new manager for USL Championship club Detroit City, replacing Trevor James, who remained with the club as the sporting director.

+Trivia

+Fans of Dichio's former club, Toronto FC, chant his name in the 24th minute of every home match, a reference to the fact that he scored the club's first ever goal in the 24th minute of play of a MLS match against Chicago in May 2007.